Are you suffering from Anxiety Problems and Panic Attacks

 Panic attacks can affect anyone of any age or sex but medical records show that women are twice as susceptible as men.
 They can be isolated events, which do not recur, or they can develop into a regular pattern.
 And can usually be traced back to an earlier traumatic event.

-While an attack is not likely to cause any lasting physical harm, when they happen often they develop into a disorder.
+While an attack is not likely to cause any lasting physical harm.
+When they happen often they develop into a disorder.
 Which can dramatically reduce a person’s quality of life.
 This is why it is important to seek treatment sooner rather than later.
 Left unattended it is not uncommon for a sufferer of high anxiety problems and panic attacks to become Clinically Depressed or even resort to Drug or Alcohol misuse.

 General Anxiety Disorder

 It seems that stress is not of itself a bad thing.
 In fact it’s a natural and healthy response to the vagaries of life.
 Problems begin when stress levels become artificially high for a prolonged period of time.
 Or a higher than normal level of stress becomes unnoticed and habitual.
-Unfortunately civilization is our own worst enemy when it comes to stress and anxiety problems.
+Unfortunately civilisation is our own worst enemy when it comes to stress and anxiety problems.
 Where once we might have been able to genuinely engage the ‘fight or flight’ response to deal with a situation by actually attacking or fleeing the source of the problem.
 Social etiquette and law usually prevent us doing this.

 Other useful strategies to help overcome Anxiety and Panic Attacks can include;

-Reducing Caffeine intake to less than 300mg a day(or cutting it out completely)
+Reducing Caffeine intake to less than 300 mg a day(or cutting it out completely)

 Regular exercise(30 mins a day 5 times a week)